cesarvr/blog/content/post/prometheus.md

 oc rsh -c second-container my-pod
 ```

 # Communication Between Pods

 ## Simple Server

-By now we should understand all the theory behind how the pod works, so let's put some of this theory to practice and deploy a simple Node.js static web server.
+By now we should understand all the theory behind how the pod works, so let's put some of it into practice and deploy a simple Node.js static web server.

 ```sh
   oc new-app nodejs~https://github.com/cesarvr/demos-webgl